one-2/portfolio-site-react/devnotes/server-design.md

 ## API design and Express routes
 Our website queries a blogs and user database.
 For admin, we can manually query the user signups db collection with curl for now.
 I might build an admin panel to handle this when I have set up some basic request logging.
 Right now, there's not much to put on there.

 I considered using Mongoose and specced out an update to the backend to integrate this system.
 After a night of prototyping, I decided it was too much debt for not much gain.
 I wrote some validator prototypes myself and finally decided to use express-validator for security and simplicity without the extra debt.
+Similarly, I experimented with automated testing of the backend, but it was too much extra learning and tech debt to justify for my limited use case.
+I will save Jest testing for an extension task and do it manually for the V2 of the site.

+## Want to learn (backend)
+* Jest for testing
+* NPM configurations (package, espec package.scripts; package-lock) for understanding
+* Running a dedicated backend eg on Heroku rather than in the serverless scheme provided by Vercel
+* Better ui design

 ## References